SPLAYER-HD/realtimeIOT/README.md

         ```bash
             tar -xvf release.tar
         ```
-    - to locate int the folder /release
+    - to locate in the folder /release
         ```bash
             cd release
         ```